Fajkowsky/LiveChat/README.md

   - `materializecss` main frontend css framework.
   - `knockoutjs` main js framework.

-Application use external database located on mongolab servers.
-So you don't need to have mongoDB locally on computer.
 In `config.py` there is configuration for database connection.

 Application was created and tested on Xubuntu 12.04.5 LTS.
 For testing purposes I used Chromium(version 37.0.2062.120) and firefox(33.0).